ovro-lwa/EveryBeam/docs/design.md

 ## Objectives:

  * Make Beam library instrument agnostic
  * Allow extensions to implement their own instrument specific antenna models
  * Allow extensions to implement their own instrument specific beamformers: discrete time-delay beamformer, spatial nulling beamformer

 ## Strategy to meet Objectives

-* Split off all LOFAR specific things from core library
+ * Split off all LOFAR specific things from core library.

-* The core library implements `Stations`, `Beamformers` and `Elements`, independent of the instrument
+ * The core library implements `Stations`, `BeamFormers` and `Elements`, independent of the instrument.

-* The core library can use instrument specific implementations of `Beamformers` and `Elements`
+ * The core library can use instrument specific implementations of `BeamFormers` and `Elements`.

-LOFAR specific is LofarMetaDataUtil which reads metadata from a LOFAR MeasurementSet.
-Based on that thata it composes Station consisting of Beamformers and Elements.
+LOFAR specific is [LofarMetaDataUtil](@ref LofarMetaDataUtil.h) which reads metadata from a LOFAR MeasurementSet.
+Based on that thata it composes Station consisting of BeamFormers and Elements.

-The inputs of a Beamformer are elements at a given positions.
+The inputs of a BeamFormer are elements at a given positions.
-A Beamformer is also an Element.
-This allows composition of multilevel beamformers

-For example a HBA tile is a Beamformer with HBA elements as inputs.
+A BeamFormer is also an Element.
+This allows composition of multilevel beamformers.
+For example a HBA tile is a BeamFormer with HBA elements as inputs.
-A HBA field if a beamformer with multiple tiles as inputs.
+An HBA field is a beamformer with multiple tiles as inputs.
 An HBA station is either a single HBA field (HBA0 or HBA1) or a beamformer with fields HBA0 and HBA1 as inputs.